great-ufc/FrameworkForMotion/README.md

 # Referências

 IBM.
-2003.
 An architectural blueprint for autonomic computing.
-Tech. rep., IBM.
+Tech. rep., 2003.
+IBM.

-JUNIOR, B. R.; ANDRADE, R. M.; MAIA, M. E.; NOGUEIRA, T. P. Succeed: Support mechanism for creating and executing workflows for decoupled sas in iot.
-In: IEEE.
-2018 IEEE 42nd Annual Computer Software and Applications Conference (COMPSAC).
-[S. l.], 2018. v.
-2, p.
-738–743.
+JUNIOR, Belmondo RAA et al. Succeed: Support mechanism for creating and executing workflows for decoupled SAS in IoT.
+In: 2018 IEEE 42nd Annual Computer Software and Applications Conference (COMPSAC).
+IEEE, 2018. p.
+738-743.

-] J. J. Rodrigues, D. B. D. R. Segundo, H. A. Junqueira, M. H. Sabino, R. M. Prince, J. Al-Muhtadi, and V. H. C. De Albuquerque, “Enabling technologies for the internet of health things,” IEEE Access, vol. 6, pp. 13 129–13 141, 2018

-P. A. M. de Oliveira, R. M. Andrade, P. d.
-A. S. Neto, and B. S. Oliveira, “Internet of health things for quality of life: Open challenges based on a systematic literature mapping.” in HEALTHINF, 2022, pp. 397–40

-H. Park, S. Hong, I. Hussain, D. Kim, Y. Seo, S. J. Park, Gait monitoring system for stroke prediction of aging adults, in: International Conference on Applied Human Factors and Ergonomics, Springer, 2020, pp. 93–97.
+RODRIGUES, Joel JPC et al. Enabling technologies for the internet of health things.
+Ieee Access, v.
+6, p.
+13129-13141, 2018.

+DE OLIVEIRA, Pedro Almir Martins et al. Internet of Health Things for Quality of Life: Open Challenges based on a Systematic Literature Mapping.
+In: HEALTHINF.
+2022. p.
+397-404.

+PARK, Hongkyu et al. Gait monitoring system for stroke prediction of aging adults.
+In: Advances in Human Factors in Wearable Technologies and Game Design: Proceedings of the AHFE 2019 International Conference on Human Factors and Wearable Technologies, and the AHFE International Conference on Game Design and Virtual Environments, July 24-28, 2019, Washington DC, USA 10.
+Springer International Publishing, 2020. p.
+93-97

-M. Haghi, K. Thurow, R. Stoll, Wearable devices in medical internet of things: scientific research and commercially available devices, Healthcare informatics research 23 (1) (2017) 4–15.
+HAGHI, Mostafa; THUROW, Kerstin; STOLL, Regina.
+Wearable devices in medical internet of things: scientific research and commercially available devices.
+Healthcare informatics research, v.
+23, n.
+1, p.
+4-15, 2017.

-X. J. Cai, J. I. E. Ignacio, E. F. Mendoza, D. J. F. Rabino, R. P. G. Real, E. A. Roxas, Iot-based gait monitoring system for static and dynamic classification of data, in: 2018 IEEE 10th International Conference on Humanoid, Nanotechnology, Information Technology, Communication and Control, Environment and Management (HNICEM), IEEE, 2018, pp. 1–4.
+CAI, Xiorence J. et al. IoT-based gait monitoring system for static and dynamic classification of data.
+In: 2018 IEEE 10th International Conference on Humanoid, Nanotechnology, Information Technology, Communication and Control, Environment and Management (HNICEM).
+IEEE, 2018. p.
+1-4.

-S. Qiu, Z. Wang, H. Zhao, L. Liu, J. Li, Y. Jiang, G. Fortino, Body sensor network based robust gait analysis: Toward clinical and at home use, IEEE Sensors Journal.
+QIU, Sen et al. Body sensor network-based robust gait analysis: Toward clinical and at home use.
+IEEE Sensors Journal, v.
+19, n.
+19, p.
+8393-8401, 2018.

-I. L. de Ara ́ujo, L. Dourado, L. Fernandes, R. M. d.
-C. Andrade, P. A. C. Aguilar, An algorithm for fall detection using data from smartwatch, in: 2018 13th Annual Conference on System of Systems Engineering (SoSE), IEEE, 2018, pp. 124–131.
+DE ARAUJO, Italo Linhares et al. An algorithm for fall detection using data from smartwatch.
+In: 2018 13th Annual Conference on System of Systems Engineering (SoSE).
+IEEE, 2018. p.
+124-131.

-...
+NOCK, Clifton.
+Data access patterns: database interactions in object-oriented applications.
+Boston: Addison-Wesley, 2004.

+PRAJAPATI, Mukesh.
+ASP.
+NET MVC-generic repository pattern and unit of work.
+International Journal Of All Research Writings, v.
+1, n.
+1, p.
+23-30, 2019.

+ANDRÉ, Étienne.
+Observer patterns for real-time systems.
+In: 2013 18th International Conference on Engineering of Complex Computer Systems.
+IEEE, 2013. p.
+125-134.